Wife: Legal rights of the wife

 The legal rights of a wife have been subject to debate since the 19th century in many jurisdictions.
 The subject was in particular addressed by John Stuart Mill in The Subjection of Women (1869).
 Historically, many societies have given sets of rights and obligations to husbands that differ vastly from the sets of rights and obligations given to wives.
 In particular, the control of marital property, inheritance rights, and the right to dictate the activities of children of the marriage, have typically been given to male marital partners.
 However, this practice was curtailed to a great deal in many countries in the twentieth century, and more modern statutes tend to define the rights and duties of a spouse without reference to gender.
-Among the last European countries to establish full gender equality in marriage were Switzerland, Greece, Spain, and France in the 1980s.
+Among the last European countries to establish full gender equality in marriage were Switzerland,In 1985, a referendum guaranteed women legal equality with men within marriage.
+The new reforms came into force in January 1988.Women's movements of the world: an international directory and reference guide, edited by Sally Shreir, p.
+254. Greece, Spain, and FranceAlthough married women in France obtained the right to work without their husbands' permission in 1965,"Women in France" and the paternal authority of a man over his family was ended in 1970 (before that parental responsibilities belonged to the father who made all legal decisions concerning the children), it was only in 1985 that a legal reform abolished the stipulation that the husband had the sole power to administer the children's property. in the 1980s.
 In various marriage laws around the world, however, the husband continues to have authority.
 For instance, the Civil Code of Iran states in Article 1105: "In relations between husband and wife; the position of the head of the family is the exclusive right of the husband".